There’s a classic theorem out there that compares the creation of the universe to putting typewriters in a room full of monkeys.

-In chapter one of Rethinking God (which can be read here) I contend that God as the “I Am” is the natural source law of all that exists.
+In my book Rethinking God I contend that God as the “I Am” is the natural source law of all that exists.
 The “I Am” is existence itself and the ultimate of ultimates (nothing can be outside of it) and against which nothing else can be measured.

 While the complexity of creation is certainly a very strong argument and any truly objective scientist must take that into account, when put into the framework of the “I Am,” ID theory ultimately falls short.
 The problem comes with the application of the word “intelligence” – something that we have no way of actually measuring.